 Now the darkness.
 Custody (Jusqu’à la garde) begins at a judicial hearing with two lawyers arguing a contested custody case, the parents sitting tensely beside them.

 At issue is access to a ten-year-old boy, Julien (Thomas Gioria).
 He doesn’t want any contact with his father, as a statement tendered by the mother’s lawyer makes quite clear.
-Neither does his older sister Joséphine (Mathilde Aunevaux).
-Doubt is cast on an affidavit from the school nurse who recalled seeing bruising on Josephine.
+Neither does his older sister, Joséphine (Mathilde Auneveux).
+Doubt is cast on an affidavit from the school nurse who recalls seeing bruising on Joséphine.
 The parties agree that the daughter, who is almost eighteen, can make up her own mind.

 This is wrenchingly familiar.
 And yet something seems not quite right during this fifteen-minute sequence.
-We are put in the position of the judge and we wonder why.
+We are put in the position of the judge, and we wonder why.
 Why didn’t the mother report threats and assaults?
-Who should we believe?
+Whom should we believe?

 In the long second act of the film we see Antoine in action.
 He is simmering.
 The judge has upheld his right to access, though not to know where the family lives.
 When he collects Julien from an agreed location, we can read the boy’s dread in the slump of his shoulders, the way he tries to deflect his father’s questions, the desperate little lies he tells in an effort to protect his mother.
 It builds to a terrifying third act.